NepharaLabs/Necrora_App/README.md

-# NecronaLabs
+# NecroraLabs

 An autonomous AI agent that makes privacy-focused payments on your behalf using the x402 protocol.
-NecronaLabs is designed for payment privacy and developed through Opus-style experiments and ASCII-driven interfaces, all running on the x402 grid.
+NecroraLabs is designed for payment privacy and developed through Opus-style experiments and ASCII-driven interfaces, all running on the x402 grid.
 Access paid APIs, services, and digital resources without manual intervention.

 ## Features

-- **Autonomous Payments**: NecronaLabs automatically handles HTTP 402 payment flows
+- **Autonomous Payments**: NecroraLabs automatically handles HTTP 402 payment flows
 - **Zero Platform Fees**: Only pay blockchain gas fees and service costs
 - **Instant Settlement**: Payments settle in ~2 seconds at blockchain speed
 - **Blockchain Agnostic**: Works with Ethereum, Solana, and any x402-compatible chain